NORA GIBSON

 Biography

 Overview: Gibson facilitates research-creation around the body-mind, selfhood, and conscious experience through immersive/interactive installation, choreography, sound installation, bio-reactive video light installation, and full dome projection.
-Her work in new media has been presented by MUTEK (MTL), Ars Electronica (AUT), the Satosphere (MTL) the Fels Planetarium (PHL), Contemporary & Digital Art Fair("CADAF") (NYC), Lightbox (NYC), Urban Screens Production (AUS), and The Hexagram Network (CA), .
+Her work in new media has been presented by Istanbul Digital Art Festival, Jacob's Pillow, (US), MUTEK (CA), Ars Electronica (AUT), the Society for Art & Technology (CA) the Fels Planetarium (US), Contemporary & Digital Art Fair("CADAF") (NYC), Urban Screens Production (AUS), and The Hexagram Network (CA), .
 Her work has been further supported through an internship with the BIAPT neuroscience lab at McGill University.
-She teaches dance and new media practices, and her work is represented by Chimera Gallery in Philadelphia.
+She teaches at the intersect of performance & technology.

 Gibson trained in ballet at Baltimore School for the Arts under Sylvester Campbell of the Dutch National Ballet, and earned a BFA in dance from Tisch, at NYU.
 Gibson performed from 2010-2013 with Lucinda Childs in various iconic 70s works as part of the Pew Center for Arts and Heritage's Virtual Reconstruction project.
 As a choreographer, Gibson has been invited as a resident artist in the US and abroad, including the nEW Festival in Philadelphia (2009-10), the CEC New Edge Residency (2009-10), the Ellen Forman Memorial Award (2011), the PHL/Poland Artist Exchange Residency (2012), the Choreographers on Campus Residency, funded through the Andrew W. Mellon Foundation (2014), Diepenheim Werkplaats (2016), Kaatsbaan (2017), and The Dance Visions Residency (2018).
 She earned an M.F.A. in Intermedia from Concordia University in Montreal.